Frequently Asked Questions

 Do you have wholesale/SOR prices?

 I do!
-If you’re interested in becoming a stockist, please visit my wholesale site for available products and information, or contact me for a current price list.
+If you’re interested in becoming a stockist, please check out my wholesale page.

 Will you be getting any more of (sold out item)?